-Sun rash, also called a sun allergy, is when a red, itchy rash appears because of exposure to sunlight.
+PMLE is a red, itchy rash that appears because of exposure to sunlight.

 - groups of small bumps or blisters